akaalias/obsidian-shuffle/README.md

 - Hit the 'Dice' button in the sidebar to generate a new prompt note
 - Customize your variable names, values and template to your liking in the settings

-## Loading custom prompt packs
+## Load custom packs

-I've included a loadable prompt pack for Oblique Strategies.
-To activate it...
+Try out new prompts by loading their pack into your settings.
+(Will replace your custom prompts.)

+### Currently available packs:
-- Simply click on the "⚫️ Load `Oblique Strategies` by Brian Eno and Peter Schmidt" button in the settings.
+- ⚫ `Oblique Strategies` by Brian Eno and Peter Schmidt
+- ⚡️ `Flash Fiction Pack` by Eleanor Konik

-## Share YOUR custom prompts!
+### Share YOUR custom prompts!

 If you have created your own custom set of prompts, PLEASE SHARE them!
 Contact me via the Obsidian Forum or per issue in this repo.